isbogdanov/agent-design-study/README.md

 All models use deterministic decoding (`temperature: 0` or provider minimum).
 No per-model tuning is performed.

-> **Data availability.** The complete episode logs for all 3,475 episodes (raw console logs, token counts, per-step reward traces) are not included in this repository due to size.
-They are available upon request from the authors.
+> **Data availability.** The complete episode logs collected for the paper (raw console logs, token usage, per-step reward traces, and evolved memory artifacts across all experiments and evaluated episodes) are not included in this repository due to size.
+They may be available upon request from the authors.

 ---